 Note on cell phones: For unlocked devices, pre-paid SIM cards are available from one of the local companies (MEO, Vodafone or NOS) right at the airport kiosks or at any of their retail stores, with a choice of data only packages or data + calls.
-Cell phone coverage is pretty good, but if using data for navigation, I suggest downloading the Google maps for offline use (before getting there or using Wi-Fi, where available), as areas of spotty coverage are possible in more remote regions.
+Cell phone coverage is pretty good, but if using data for navigation, I suggest downloading Google maps for offline use (before getting to Portugal or using Wi-Fi, where available), as areas of spotty coverage are possible in more remote regions.